mongodb/mongo-odbc-driver/README.md

 	user: <user>

-Run `reg query "HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBCINST.INI\MONGODB_ODBC_DRIVER"` to determine if the registry editor was updated successfully.
+Run `reg query "HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBCINST.INI\MongoDB Atlas SQL ODBC Driver"` to determine if the registry editor was updated successfully.
 There should also be a new entry called `ADF_ODBC` under `ODBC/ODBCINST.INI` with the following subentries:

     Driver: <path to dll>